 Automatic Renewal Provisions for Periods of More Than One Month

 Where a lease provides for automatic renewal of the lease unless prior notice is given by the party seeking to terminate the lease, that renewal provision must be distinctly set apart from the other provisions of the lease, and space must be provided for tenant's written acknowledgment of that provision.
 Without tenant's signature, initials or witnessed mark, the landlord may not enforce the automatic renewal clause.
 The validity of the rest of the lease is not affected by the absence of tenant's acknowledgment of the automatic renewal clause.

 This provision applies only to automatic renewal periods of more than one month.
-Read the Law: Md.
-Code, Real Prop. § 8-208
+Read the Law: Maryland Code, Real Property, Section 8-208

 Local laws may supplement but may not diminish any right or remedy granted by section 8-208.
-Read the Law: Md.
-Code, Real Prop. § 8-208
+Read the Law: Maryland Code, Real Property, Section 8-208

 NOTE: Such "exculpatory" clauses are still found in many leases, and while not enforceable in court, could lead the tenant to think that the landlord is not liable for injury or damage when in fact the landlord may be liable.